kamyar11/easyFileManager/README.md

 ## Setup

-1. Download the easyfilemanager.aar file
+1. Download the easyFileManager.aar file

 2. Put the easyFileManager.aar file inside the lib directory of your project